doutoum90/Mobile-test/README.md

 ## i18n

-Ionic Super Starter comes with internationalization (i18n) out of the box with [ngx-translate](https://github.com/ngx-translate/core).
+Pedigrée comes with internationalization (i18n) out of the box with [ngx-translate](https://github.com/ngx-translate/core).
 This makes it easy to change the text used in the app by modifying only one file.